 I was annoyed and while cleaning up the tracks I wondered if the irritation actually outweighed the level of satisfaction of this particular dinner.
 It did.
-“Was the juice worth the squeeze?,” is a question/saying that comes to mind.
-It was not.

 They say that negative feelings are at least 5 times stronger than the positive feelings.
 Like if you found a $100 dollar bill, you would be psyched for sure but if you lost it later that day, the pain of that loss will be felt 5 more times than when finding it.